arduino/help-center-content/content/Arduino Cloud/Arduino IoT Cloud/If-your-device-cant-be-added-or-wont-connect-to-IoT-Cloud.md

 * `Reset before upload: 1200bps Touch: Open port COMB: Serial port not found`
 * `Can't update firmware: Executing command: exit status 1`

 Normally, IoT Cloud will update the firmware automatically, but this may fail on older versions (before 1.4.1).
-To check the firmware version on your board and update it, see [Check and update the firmware for WiFiNINA and WiFi101](https://support.arduino.cc/hc/en-us/articles/360013896579-Check-and-update-the-firmware-for-WiFiNINA-and-WiFi101).
+To check the firmware version on your board and update it, see [Check the WiFiNINA firmware version](https://support.arduino.cc/hc/en-us/articles/9398559561244-Check-the-WiFiNINA-firmware-version).

 ---